Steven John Lalas: Later events

-Greek public consider him a heroic example of a dedicated patriot.
 The Greek intelligence community regard him as the most important agent they had ever recruited in the past half of the 20th century.

 As for Lalas himself, even though the Greek government did not support him or his family in Greece when he was arrested, he continued to praise his country of origin while in prison.
-In his appearances in Alexis Papahelas' show Oi Fakeloi, he stated that if he had the chance he would do it all over again, even if he was to be arrested and spend again 14 years in prison separated from his wife and two kids.
-He also publicly denies that he ever received any money, and insists that his motivation was only inspired by patriotic feelings for his country of origin.
+In his appearances in Alexis Papahelas' show Oi Fakeloi, he stated that if he had the chance he would do it all over again, even if he was to be arrested and spend another 14 years in prison separated from his wife and two kids.
+He also publicly denies that he ever received any money, and insists that his motivation was only inspired by patriotic feelings for Greece.